schigh/cuelang.org/content/en/docs/about/_index.md

 CUE's constraints act as data validators, but also double as a mechanism to reduce boilerplate.
-This is a powerful approach, but requires some thinking different.
+This is a powerful approach, but requires some different thinking.
-With traditional inheritance approaches one specifies the templates that are to be inherited from at each point they should be used.
+With traditional inheritance approaches, one specifies the templates that are to be inherited from at each point they should be used.
-In CUE, instead, one selects a set of nodes in the configuration to which to apply a template.
+In CUE, one instead selects a set of nodes in the configuration to which to apply a template.
 This selection can be at a different point in the configuration altogether.

 Another way to view this, a JSON configuration, say, can be defined as a sequence of path-leaf values.
 For instance,

 ```json
 {
   "a": 3,